 -Marcus Aurelius, former Emperor of Rome

 The Obstacle Is The Way by Ryan Holiday is a book I regret not having read the first time I heard about it.
 It’s an overview of stoic philosophy combined with stories of how people triumphed over adversity throughout history.
-There are a great number of books which follow this pattern of explaining ideas through short, seemingly anecdotal stories (see How to win friends and influence people).
+There are a great number of books that follow this pattern of explaining ideas through short, seemingly anecdotal stories (see How to win friends and influence people).
 At times, the stories in these books are entertaining.
 At other times they seem distracting, as though they take away from the message of the book.
 Holiday’s book, however, is one of the few in which the main concept is constantly strengthened by its tales.

 To show what I mean, take the basic concept: the obstacle is the way.
 Holiday took the phrase from Marcus Aurelius, one of the greatest stoic philosophers of all time and author of Meditations.
-Think about it, apply it to anything you have gone through and guess what it might entail in any future situation.
+Think about it, apply it to anything you have gone through, and guess what it might entail in any future situation.
 Ask yourself how an obstacle could be the way.
 Evaluate how much depth this idea has in your situation.
 Now, let’s see a few examples of people who have embodied this philosophy.

 The following examples are taken from the three main sections of the book: perception, action, and will.